Pakistani death squads spur desperate voyage to Australia

 "Mothers are selling their jewelry so that their sons can leave Quetta for abroad," said Khaliq Hazara, chairman of the Hazara Democratic Party, a Quetta-based political party.
 "We are under siege."

-To read, Special Report - Pakistan's threat within: the Sunni-Shia divide, click here
+(Special Report: Pakistan's threat within: the Sunni-Shia divide.
+To read click here)

 DETENTION CAMPS